Pet Wellness Exams in Colchester, CT

 Services for Maintaining Your Pet's Health

-For your pet wellness care visit, we start with the nose-to-tail physical exam.
+For your pet's wellness exam, we start with the nose-to-tail physical exam.
 During the exam, you can expect a thorough discussion of your pet's needs, daily habits, and health concerns.
 Your pet may also receive their rabies, distemper and other recommended vaccines during this appointment.
-Our hospital also contains a full in-house laboratory with which we can provide various diagnostics including:
+Our animal hospital also contains a full in-house laboratory with which we can provide various diagnostics including:

 - Blood testing